 - St. Mary’s Church

 In the winter season, the two places that will definitely be out of reach are Bota Pathri and Alpather Lake.
 The rest will remain accessible.

 The road to Bota Pathri usually gets closed in the winter season but if it was open, you can definitely go there as well.
 Do keep in mind that you need to rent a local taxi for this which will cost you around Rs.
 2500 for a round trip.

 Gulmarg Golf Course gets closed in the winter season.
 It just turns into a vast snow-covered ground that gets used for asking and other winter sports.

 Places to Visit in Gulmarg – Conclusion

 I hope the information above on places to visit in Gulmarg was of help.
-If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.